 - Health care provider

-- Minister, priest, rabbi, or other clergy person
+- Minister, priest, rabbi, or another clergy person

-Any of these adults should be able to help you begin treatment with someone who works with depressed teens.
+Any of these adults should be able to help you find a treatment provider who works with depressed teens.
 If you tell one of these people and they are not able to get you help, tell someone else.
 You know your feelings best!
 Sometimes even adults may have a hard time accepting that a teen is depressed, or they may not know what to do.

 What if I’m thinking about hurting myself?

 Anyone who has thoughts or feelings about hurting themselves should be taken seriously and should get professional help right away!
 Suicide is the third leading cause of death in teens and young adults, but it can be prevented with proper intervention and early treatment.
 It’s important to realize how serious it is to have thoughts about suicide or hurting yourself.
 When someone is very depressed, they’re not able to think clearly and can become confused or make quick decisions about what to do.
 If you ever feel this way, please tell a parent, trusted adult or friend or someone else who can get you help RIGHT AWAY.
 If you’re unable to get someone to help you or the adult is unsure what to do, call your local emergency room or 911.
 You can also call or text the Suicide Prevention Lifeline at:

 What should I do if I think that one of my friends is depressed?